-A wealth of hidden gems and lush trails await you on this far-reaching coastline.
+A wealth of hidden gems and lush trails await you.
 Experience the best of both worlds on Kefalonia holidays, with sublime beaches and opportunities for infinite adventures on land and sea.

 It’s easy to see why so many visitors choose to return to Kefalonia again and again.
 Breathtaking scenery combines effortlessly with great beaches, clear blue waters and picturesque resorts.
 The warm blue waters are home to a treasure trove of marine wildlife, which includes dolphins, rare monk seals and loggerhead turtles and on land you can get up close to some of Kefalonia’s wildlife in the national park, with wild ponies, golden eagles, ospreys and other protected species.

 Whether you’re seeking nature, culture or looking to spend time above or below the sea, Kefalonia has it all in abundance.
 It’s time to stop dreaming and to uncover the paradise island of Kefalonia on your next holiday.

 Make the most of your trip Things to see & do

 Car Hire: An excellent way of getting around during Kefalonia holidays, car hire gives you complete flexibility.

 Bus: There are local buses connecting the main villages.
 You can get to almost any point on Kefalonia - even remote beaches, villages, and monasteries - by KTEL bus.

 Taxi: For those who don't enjoy driving twisting mountain roads, taxis are the best alternative but you should negotiate the fare prior to commencing the journey.